c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ## Update

-I got bored one day and decided to make my flight tracker a bit more interesting — so now it logs every flight that passes by, calculates the distance from my home location, and only keeps the one that’s been the closest so far.
+I got bored and decided to make my flight tracker a bit more interesting — so now it logs every flight that passes by, calculates the distance from my home location, and only keeps the one that’s been the closest so far.

 The script runs 24/7 and saves its result to a file called close.txt inside the its-a-plane-python folder.
 Every time a flight is detected, it compares the current flight’s distance to the one previously logged.
 If it’s closer, it overwrites the file with the new flight’s info.